SarahRichards1928/knossos/_drafts/documentation.md

 *   The list displays all trees with their ID, their color for easy identification and their comment.
 The active tree is always listed in the first row, separated from the rest.
 *   Double-clicking a tree in the list makes it the active tree.
 *   Double click the color of a tree, to change it.
 And change the comment by writing it into the comment field.
 *   Select a list entry like in any common table by clicking on it.
-Select multiple entries in a row by SHIFT+clicking.
-Select multiple entries not in a row by CTRL+clicking.
+Select multiple entries in a row by Shift+clicking.
+Select multiple entries not in a row by `Ctrl`+clicking.
 *   Perform operations on selected trees by opening the context menu on them with a right click.
 The context menu includes:
     *   Set as active tree (needs exactly one selected tree)
     *   Move selected node(s) to this tree (needs exactly one selected tree and at least one selected node)